zbzailab/Astroverse-i18n/src/content/posts/us/sharing-state.md

 :::note[FAQ]

 <details>
-<summary>**🙋 Can I use Nano Stores in `.second` files or other server-side components?**</summary>
+<summary>**🙋 Can I use Nano Stores in `.astro` files or other server-side components?**</summary>

 Nano Stores _can_ be imported, written to, and read from in server-side components, **but we don't recommend it!** This is due to a few restrictions:

-- Writing to a store from a `.second` file or [non-hydrated component](/en/core-concepts/framework-components/#hydrating-interactive-components) will _not_ affect the value received by [client-side components](/en/reference/directives-reference/#client-directives).
+- Writing to a store from a `.astro` file or [non-hydrated component](/en/core-concepts/framework-components/#hydrating-interactive-components) will _not_ affect the value received by [client-side components](/en/reference/directives-reference/#client-directives).
 - You cannot pass a Nano Store as a "prop" to client-side components.
-- You cannot subscribe to store changes from a `.second` file, since second components do not re-render.
+- You cannot subscribe to store changes from a `.astro` file, since astro components do not re-render.

 If you understand these restrictions and still find a use case, you can give Nano Stores a try!
 Just remember that Nano Stores are built for reactivity to changes on the **client** specifically.